Wetbikeboy2500/web_content_parser/README.md

         return {}
     }

-    //do something with the given docuemnt and id for scraping }
+    //do something with the given document and id for scraping }
 ```

-By returing a map with data and target as keys, it will interpret the return as having async code needing to be run. 'data' can be a list of arguments needing to be passed, which can be futures mixed with regular data. 'target' refers to the callback function where all the finalized future data will be sent after completing.
+By returning a map with data and target as keys, it will interpret the return as having async code needing to be run. 'data' can be a list of arguments needing to be passed, which can be futures mixed with regular data. 'target' refers to the callback function where all the finalized future data will be sent after completing.
 This is all handled through reinvoking a hetu function.

 **Note:** Data can also simply be a future without being inside a list.
 I am showing the more complex example to display a very handy use case.

+**Note 2:** I have looked into using callbacks for resolving async code.
+This works if there is a direct path for the async functions.
+The issue occurs when there is an async call that calls a hetu function then calls another async function.
+There is no way to await the internal async call done by the hetu function which causes everything to break.

 ### Loading in scraping sources

 Scraping sources are defined through yaml.
-The reason you need to use a scraping source is to make sure things stay properly formated and complient with other sources.
-Since this package enforces an exact hetu version, things will need to be complient with the scraper.
+The reason you need to use a scraping source is to make sure things stay properly formatted and compliant with other sources.
+Since this package enforces an exact hetu version, things will need to be compliant with the scraper.

 **Note:** There is a valid version of a scraper source yaml file.
 It is test/samples/scraper/source.yaml

-Scraping sources have the following requirmented attributes:
+Scraping sources have the following required attributes:

-* **source** source is the unqiue name for identifying a source
+* **source** source is the unique name for identifying a source

 * **baseUrl** baseUrl is the websites hostname.
 It should not include a subdomain